valyala/fasthttp/README.md

 # fasthttp
 Fast HTTP implementation for Go.

-Currently fasthttp is successfully used in a production serving up to 1M concurrent keep-alive connections doing 100K qps from a single server.
+Currently fasthttp is successfully used in a production serving 100K rps from 1M concurrent keep-alive connections on a single server.

 [![Build Status](https://travis-ci.org/valyala/fasthttp.svg)](https://travis-ci.org/valyala/fasthttp)